kitsudaiki/libKitsunemimiCommon/README.md

 int main()
 {
-    // create a thread which is binded to cpu-thread with id 1 DemoThread testThread(1);
+    // create a thread
+    DemoThread testThread();

     // start thread
     testThread.start();

+    // bind thread to cpu-core with id 1 testThread.bindThreadToCore(1);

     // let the thrad pause the next time the next time it start the while-loop from beginning testThread.initBlockThread();